 According to a report by Wood Mackenzie and the Solar Energy Industries Association, at the start of 2020, there were 4,324 megawatts (MW) of solar installed in Texas, enough to power 498,637 homes.
 Ranked 4th in the nation for installed capacity, Texas is already reaping the benefits of economic growth, with an additional 13,310 MW of capacity anticipated over the next five years.
 There are 10,261 solar jobs in the Lone Star State, and the industry is expected to grow as more projects come to fruition.

 ConnectGen has identified Wharton County for solar development primarily because of its proximity to the existing transmission system and favorable site suitability with limited design constraints.

 Sandy Branch Project Area

-ConnectGen has leased 1,200 acres of pastureland in northeast Wharton County and anticipates commencing construction of its Sandy Branch Solar Project in the middle of 2020 and beginning operations in 2021.
+ConnectGen has leased 1,200 acres of pastureland in northeast Wharton County and anticipates commencing construction of its Sandy Branch Solar Project in the middle of 2021 and beginning operations in Spring 2022.